"Kyla, can I share an observation with you?" He asked.

-To answer that question of LACK (asked by my guru and two new clients), we have to take a step back and figure out when life throws stuff AT us, whether we respond WITH our true selves or our EGO?
+To answer that question of LACK (basically asked by my guru and two new clients in different ways), we have to take a step back and figure out when life throws stuff AT us, whether we respond WITH our true selves or our EGO?

 1. Feel the lack.
 Where is YOUR lack coming from?
-For me, it came from an over-critical mom, which then made me seek external validation.
+For me, it came from an over-critical mom, which then made me seek external validation from others.

 2. Once you figure it out, don't judge yourself, or the other people that might have contributed to this LACK.
 Forgive yourself and them.